anthony-moran1/Final-Year-Project/README.md

 # Final-Year-Project
 A Chess Web App, developed for my Final Year Project

+An online version can be accessed via the link: https://anthony-moran.github.io/Final-Year-Project/ (Requires 2 people and an internet connection)

 ## Requirements
 - Python chess module
 - Python websockets module